 25. Getting “in the spirit”

-a.
+b.
 Generically speaking, this often describes a frenzied, emotional state of “praise or worship” within charismatic groups, and with a manifestations of gifts, especially what is considered “prophecy.”
 When used in this way, it is related to “Spiritual Manifestations.”
-See also, “Gifts.”
+See the chapter, “Gifts and Abilities.”

 ○ When used this this way, the charismatic occultist is referring to astral travel/projection and remote viewing.